-If the System earns 2.00% less than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to only 98% by 2032 (final year of the initial 21-year closed period) when 100% is reached in the baseline projection.
-In addition, the employer contribution rate will steadily increase to about 35% by FY 2031.
+If the System earns 2.00% less than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to only 95% by 2031 when 100% is reached in the baseline projection.
+In addition, the employer contribution rate drop to 15.7% in FY 2025 and then will steadily increase to about 27% by FY 2031 before dropping to approximately 10% thereafter.